Székesfehérvár, Hungary

 Visitor Information

-The Püspöki Palota and the Székesfehérvári Egyházmegyei Múzeum are open from Tuesday to Saturday, 10 AM to 6 PM.
-Tickets can be purchased at the entrance, and guided tours are available for an enhanced experience.
-It is advisable to check the official website for the most up-to-date information on ticket prices and any special events (source).
+Károlyi-kilátó is open year-round, typically from 9 AM to 6 PM.
+Ticket prices are modest, with discounts available for children, students, and seniors.
+It is advisable to check the official Székesfehérvár tourism website for the most current information on ticket prices and visiting hours.

 FAQ